Updated: Dec 1, 2020

 Now let’s look at my breed, Azawakh.
 The breed was “discovered” by white colonists stationed in the Sahel region in the late 60’s and early 70’s.
 This is a breed, a landrace, that has existed in the same format, more or less, for thousands of years (based on how distinct their DNA is from other breeds, as well as the history of the region).
 Those colonists imported those individuals from the Sahel to Europe and began their breeding programs.
 The original standard, under the name Tuareg Sloughi, was written by the colonists who had imported the first Azawakh into Europe.

 Fracois Roussell was the only person at that time to provide a comprehensive study of the variance of the dogs within the region.
-He concluded that there were regional variances within the different geographical areas of the region, but all were of the same breed:
+He concluded that there were regional variances within the different geographical areas of the region, but all were of the same breed.
+He stated: